KatanaHaley/Reverse-Polish-Notation-Calculator/README.md

 Given more time on this project I would create a hosted UI.

 ## Instructions
-To use the calculator, you'll need Node JS installed.
-Open the terminal to the Calculator.js file to run the program.
-Comment out the import statement at the top of the file, the export statement at the bottom of the file, and uncomment module.exports = Calculator; to see the output.
+1. To use the calculator, you'll need to download Node JS v15.12.0.
+2. Download the Reverse-Polish-Notation-Calculator zip file or clone with `git clone https://github.com/KatanaHaley/Reverse-Polish-Notation-Calculator.git`.
+3. Open the command line and open the Reverse-Polish-Notation-Calculator in your IDE.
+4. Enter `cd src` to navigate to the src directory.
+5. To use the calculator, enter your calculation into console.log(), ex:`console.log(Calculator("5 8 +")`.
+6. To see the output run `node Calculator.mjs` in your terminal.

 ## Available Scripts